preston-56/toy-problems/README.md

 My approach seeks to tap more on how to export and import multiple JavaScript files.
 It's the quest for knowledge and to better understand how JavaScript works!

-The final outcome of my attempt is a function that calculates what the a typical Kenyan would take home as payday for the month.
+The final outcome of my attempt is a function that calculates what a typical Kenyan would take home as payday for the month.

 The net salary in this case would be a subtraction of total deductions from the gross `salary`.
 These deductions are `payee`,`nhif` and `nssf`.